FreeMasen/local_form/README.md

 If the form has changed, it is important that you move or re-move the `form-entries.csv` file if not you may lose some form data.

+On the [releases](https://github.com/FreeMasen/local_form/releases) page you can find a binary for Linux, MaxOS, and Windows.
+The most recent version will be at the top of the page, it is best to use that.